divyanis525-lang/Proactive-Intervention-Desk-mid/README.md

 # Proactive-Intervention-Desk-mid
-This is for mid submission [Ambient_Ingtervention_Desk.pdf](https://github.com/user-attachments/files/32254730/Ambient_Ingtervention_Desk.pdf)
+This is for mid submission.Resource Links can be accessed from the pdf below under specified topic.
+[Ambient_Ingtervention_Desk.pdf](https://github.com/user-attachments/files/32254730/Ambient_Ingtervention_Desk.pdf)